 With many years experience working with vulnerable youths in Learning Support and Inclusion , Leanne has embarked on a 5 year journey to become a counsellor.

 Training in therapeutic counselling during the pandemic has been challenging but to provide a warm, welcoming service to her future clients is her ultimate goal.

 Joining EDMHSS as a support worker for COVID-19 helpline has been a humbling experience for Leanne.

 Her hobbies include going to the cinema or theatre and walking her sausage dogs.

 After graduating from Newman University with a degree in Theology, Tracey began working in the field of mental health, firstly with Mind in May 2017 running a dementia wellbeing café, then as a Peer Support for people with mental health issues.

-Tracey joined EDMHSS as a volunteer in May 2019 helping to run CAMEO, a new peer support group.
+Tracey joined EDMHSS as a volunteer in May 2019 helping to run CAMEO, a new peer support group ( which is now closed).
 Tracey was also a volunteer chaplaincy member at the Alexandra Hospital Redditch which she loved.
 She also sang in a choir around the wards helping to bring music, laughter and fun at difficult times for patients.

 Tracey is a full time carer for her elderly and disabled mother who lives with herself and her family.

 Tracey is passionate about working and helping people and now is able to fulfil this by being a member of the COVID-19 Support helpline.